Submitting Field Reports

 Final tips and a note of appreciation

 - Each item reported is a separate submission to be filed upon completion of the action.
+Note: If more than one CCL group was involved in an action, be sure that only one group submits the report.

 Thank you for filing field reports, and especially for your group’s work in the community that leads to field reports!
 Our teamwork will make the difference.